Overview

 rwg_token=AJKvS9U2QfiQanHFQrlJxBjD0AyFany3qpaJVEWOcY4nHqY_UkLYFFDj6RIa-EXS1iEmV8gtFPG6v1cU1jnusJK66ijXXnaqkQ%3D%3D

-When you've sent the successful conversion events, you can see them aggregated in the Action Center under the Conversion Tracking Dashboard.
-Keep in mind that conversions may take up to an hour to appear in the dashboard.
+When you send the successful conversion events, you can see them aggregated in the Action Center under the conversion tracking dashboard.

-Google's required standard for conversion attribution is a 30-day attribution window for any interaction with a place link, at any store.
+Google's required standard for conversion attribution is a 30 days attribution window for any interaction with a place action link, at any store.

-This attribution window means that Google would expect a conversion event to be sent in any of the following scenarios:
+This attribution window means that Google can expect a conversion event to be sent in any of the following scenarios:

-• A user follows a place action link and then returns from a different channel within the 30 day window to place an order for the same merchant.
-(Merchant Change Value = 2 )
+- A user follows a place action link and then returns from a different channel within the 30 days attribution window to place an order for the same merchant.
+Merchant change value = 2.

-• A user follows a place action link and then places an order at a different store, either within the same session or a different session within a 30 day window. ( Merchant Change Value = 1 )
+- A user follows a place action link and then places an order at a different store, either within the same session or a different session within a 30 days attribution window.
+Merchant change value = 1.

-Additionally, Google expects conversion events to be sent from all surfaces a user can land into from a place action link.
-Including:
+Additionally, Google expects to send conversion events from any device, a user can access through a place action link.
+These devices include:

-If the token is stored at the user level (see persisting the token), it is expected that you provide cross-device attribution.
-That is, a user who follows an action link from the desktop and then completes the transaction on mobile (using the same user account), should trigger a conversion event.
+If the token is stored at the user-level, it's expected that you provide cross-device attribution.
+For more information, see Store at User-Level.
+In this case, a user who follows an action link from the desktop and then completes the transaction on mobile with the same user account, must trigger a conversion event.

-If the token is stored exclusively at the device level, such as in browser cookies, it is not expected that you provide cross-device attribution.
-In this case, each device would have a separate token persisted if the user had followed an action link on that device, and each device would follow the attribution rules separately.
+If the token is stored exclusively at the device-level, such as in browser cookies, it's not expected that you provide cross-device attribution.
+In this case, each device can have a separate token persisted, if the user follows an action link on that device, and each device can follow the attribution rules separately.